-The Equality Act 2010 is legislation that legally protects people from discrimination, both in the workplace and in wider society.
-[14] The Act sets out nine different protected characteristics, aspects of a person's identity that makes them who they are.
+The Equality Act 2010 is legislation that legally protects people from discrimination, both in the workplace and in wider society.14 The Act sets out nine different protected characteristics, aspects of a person's identity that makes them who they are.
 Subsequently, under the Equality Act, you are protected against discrimination in relation to any of the protected characteristics and treated fairly within the workplace.

 However, it does not protect people with alcohol dependency.
-Within the Act it specifically excludes alcohol, noting 'addiction to alcohol, nicotine or any other substance is to be treated as not amounting to an impairment for the purposes of the Act.'[15]
-Yet there are forms of alcohol dependence that meet the criteria relating to a disability, a protected characteristic within the act.
-However, due to the noted exclusion, people with current or historic alcohol dependence do not receive any protection from discrimination at all, based on the UK Government's premise that it is 'self-induced'.[16]
-We wholeheartedly disagree with this statement.
+Within the Act it specifically excludes alcohol, noting 'addiction to alcohol, nicotine or any other substance is to be treated as not amounting to an impairment for the purposes of the Act.'15 Yet there are forms of alcohol dependence that meet the criteria relating to a disability, a protected characteristic within the act.
+However, due to the noted exclusion, people with current or historic alcohol dependence do not receive any protection from discrimination at all, based on the UK Government's premise that it is 'self-induced'.16 We whole heartedly disagree with this statement.
 No one chooses to become dependent on alcohol.

-Between 2020 and 2021, where the main problematic substance was known at the point of a referral, alcohol accounted for 53% of all referrals in Wales, meaning over 9,000 people accessed treatment services for support around their alcohol use.[17]
-Between 2022 and 2023, Wales recorded a total of 8,464 people being admitted to hospital with an alcohol-specific condition, defined as conditions, such as alcoholic liver disease, which are 100% attributable to the use of alcohol.
-Ultimately, a significant amount of people, 271 per 100,0000, are suffering from conditions due to alcohol use and are, therefore, at risk of discrimination due to the current law failing them.[18]
+Between 2020-21, where the main problematic substance was known at the point of a referral, alcohol accounted for 53% of all referrals in Wales, meaning over nine thousand people accessed treatment services for support around their alcohol use.17 Between 2022-23, Wales recorded a total of 8,464 people being admitted to hospital with an alcohol-specific condition, defined as conditions, such as alcoholic liver disease, which are 100% attributable to the use of alcohol.
+Ultimately, a significant amount of people, 271 per 100,0000, that are suffering from conditions due to alcohol use and therefore at risk of discrimination due to the current law failing them.
+18

 Current legislation acts as a form of stigma that can hinder people from seeking support for their alcohol use.
 People who may benefit from such support, may not wish to disclose their alcohol use with their employers due to fear of being inadequately supported or even losing their job.
-In turn this may result in them not engaging with substance use treatment services and, subsequently, lead to further isolation and additional harm.
+In turn this may result in them not engaging with substance use treatment services and subsequently, lead to further isolation and additional harm.

-Considering the UK Government's Back to Work Plan,[19] which aims to get people with long-term health conditions, disabilities, or long-term unemployment to look for and stay in work, lifting this discriminatory exclusion could help the UK Government achieve their targets.
+Considering of the UK Government's Back to Work Plan,19 that aims to get people with long-term health conditions, disabilities, or long-term unemployment to look for and stay in work, lifting this discriminatory exclusion could help them with achieving their targets.
 It can also ensure those affected by alcohol use can feel confident in disclosing their situation with their employers, without fear of discrimination and ultimately help them get the support they require.

-Considering the record number of deaths associated to alcohol use in Wales,[20] and the number of referrals to substance use services and admissions to hospital for alcohol-related matters, we feel now is as good a time as any to campaign for the removal of the alcohol-related exclusion clause within the Equality Act, and protect a significant amount of people from potential discrimination, as well as those that aren't accounted for within various datasets.
+Considering the record number of deaths associated to alcohol use in Wales,20 and the number of referrals to substance use services and admissions to hospital for alcohol-related matters, we feel now is as good a time as any to lobby for the removal of the alcohol-related exclusion clause within the Equality Act, and protect a significant amount of people from potential discrimination, as well as those that aren't accounted for within various datasets.

-- We call on the UK Government to lift the alcohol exclusion in the Equality Act 2010 in order to significantly reduce the stigma experienced by people living with an alcohol dependency so they would benefit from the protections the legislation provides. - We call on the Welsh Government to have a unified statement in support of the lifting of the alcohol exclusion within the Equality Act 2010 and to support our calls to the UK Government.
+- We call on the UK Government to lift the alcohol exclusion in the Equality Act 2010 that would significantly reduce the stigma experienced by people living with an alcohol dependency and would include them in the protections the legislation provides. - We call on the Welsh Government to have a unified statement in support of the lifting of the alcohol exclusion within the Equality Act 2010 and to support our lobby to the UK Government.